 You will not receive essay prompts.
-Instead, you must construct an essay based upon an original thesis that you construct on your own using the fictional text of your choice as the source of your analysis.
+Instead, you must construct an essay based upon an original thesis that you construct on your own.
 You may bring any questions concerning your thesis to office hours.
 The essays will be evaluated based upon 1) the strength of your argument; 2) your use of evidence; and 3) the organization of your essay and writing quality.
-Specifically, you will be expected to reference at least three to four course readings in your argumentation, connecting reproductive justice theories to the text of your choice.
-Additionally, your final paper should be at least 4-5 pages (800-1000 words) long, double-spaced with size 12 font.
-When implementing in-text citations and constructing a works cited page, please use either MLA, APA, or Chicago.
-Whichever you use, please keep the style consistent throughout your essay.

 Your selection of reading and sources should be based on what you found most interesting from the course (ELO 2.2).
 All of the fictional novels listed here connect the health and wellbeing to reproductive justice (ELO 3.1 and 3.2).